Playing Rules

 7. If the score remains tied following the first five (5) shots by each team, a sudden victory shootout will occur in which the game is won if, after ANY equal number of shots, the tie is broken.

-8. During the sudden victory shootout, teams must supply shooters different from their first three shooters.
+8. During the sudden victory shootout, teams must supply shooters different from their first five shooters.
 All eligible players –those on the field at the end of the overtime period — must be a shooter in the shootout before any player may shoot again.
 In co-ed play, the alternating of genders must continue with the 4th shooter being the same gender as the 2nd shooter, and so on.
 Teams will continue to alternate shots as initially determined.

 VIII.
 SPORTING BEHAVIOR